AEA/SPC Rules

 3. Helmets, gloves, shin guards, elbow pads, hockey pants are all required.
 Face shields/cages and shoulder pads are optional, but strongly suggested.

-4. The AEA Commissioner has the right to refuse the right to any player from participating in any tournament games.
+4. The commissioner has the right to refuse the right to any player from participating in any tournament games.

 5. Sponsors and all tournament staff are not responsible for lost or stolen items.